Introducing a New Dog to Your Home

 You also want to take note of how compatible the two dogs will be.
 You may notice some sibling rivalry, jealousy, and bad habits.

-Don’t think of these as dealbreakers!
-Yes, another dog can be a lot of work, but if you and your family are ready for the task, it can be the most rewarding decision you’ll make.
+Another dog is a lot of work, but if you and your family are ready and fully committed before bringing a new puppy home, it can be very rewarding.

 Choosing The Right Dog

-Bringing a new dog home is not as easy as it seems when another dog is involved.
+Bringing a new dog home is not as easy as it seems when another dog or older dog is involved.
 Don’t forget to be considerate of your dog at home.

 Things to Consider